okeefem3/firebase-workshop-web/README.md

 * Set up ability for users to convert an anonymous account to email/password or Google
 * Set up basic monitoring of auth state as well as ability to sign out
 * Show how to set auth language
+* Show how to use the built in password reset and verification functionality

 References:
 * https://firebase.google.com/docs/auth/web/start